 Piece of life

 I love marzipan.
-It is a tradition in France to eat dried fruits and nuts stuffed with marzipan for Christmas and New Year’s Eve, and my mother has always been following this tradition.
-But at that time she was buying the marzipan.
-I really discovered marzipan during my years in Italy.
-I have a wonderful memory of our trip to Sicily and their famous pastries, including frutta di Martorana.
-For those who don’t know these are a reconstitution of fruits in marzipan.
-The visual is bluffing and the taste is divine.
-Nowadays you can find many bakeries that make small marzipan figures but those from Sicily are unique and if one day you travel there don’t miss them.
-But after having tasted this kind of marzipan it is difficult to go back to the industrial one.
+It is a tradition in France to eat dried fruits and nuts stuffed with marzipan for Christmas and New Year’s Eve, and my mother has always followed this tradition.
+But at that time, she was buying marzipan.
+I discovered marzipan during my years in Italy.
+I have a remarkable memory of our trip to Sicily and its famous pastries, including Frutta di Martorana.
+For those who don’t know, these are a reconstitution of fruits in marzipan.
+The visual is bluffing, and the taste is divine.
+Nowadays, you can find many bakeries that make small marzipan figures, but those from Sicily are unique, and if one day you travel there, don’t miss them.
+But after tasting this kind of marzipan, it is difficult to return to the industrial one.

-And the solution was quite simple.
-During a chat with the pastry chef where we used to buy our cakes in Rome [Pasticceria 5 Lune if you’re interested, just behind Piazza Navona, it’s tiny and simple, but their pastries are very good.
-I particularly recommend the Mont-Blanc and the wild strawberry tart], she just told my mom how to make it.
-Since that time, we have never bought marzipan again.
+And the solution was quite simple during a chat with the pastry chef where we used to buy our cakes in Rome [Pasticceria 5 Lune if you’re interested, just behind Piazza Navona, it’s tiny and simple, but their pastries are delicious.
+I particularly recommend the Mont-Blanc and the wild strawberry tart].
+She had told my mom how to make it, and we have never bought marzipan again.

-To make homemade marzipan you will need almond powder [of course], confectioner’s sugar and some liquid.
+To make homemade marzipan, you will need almond powder [of course], confectioner’s sugar and some liquid.
 Traditionally marzipan is made with egg white.
-But the latter being raw the conservation is limited, and it is quite a problem for those who are allergic to eggs.
-But it is possible to substitute the egg white with water, or another liquid such as orange flower water.
-And then it is as easy as mixing all the ingredients together, and in 5 minutes it is ready.
-The marzipan can be eaten as it is, or used in cake preparations, e.g. for stollen.
+But the latter being raw, the conservation is limited, and it is quite a problem for those allergic to eggs.
+But it is possible to substitute egg white with water or another liquid such as orange flower water.
+And then, it is as easy as mixing all the ingredients, and in 5 minutes, it is ready.
+The marzipan can be eaten or used in cake preparations, e.g. for stollen.

-4/ Add a few drops of coloring to have almond paste of different colors.
+4/ Add a few drops of colouring to have an almond paste of different colours.

-5/ I make the recipe in a food processor [it’s even easier and it allows me to have an extremely fine almond powder and a very homogeneous paste] but it’s also very easy to do by hand.
+5/ I make the recipe in a food processor [it’s even more accessible and allows me to have an excellent almond powder and a very homogeneous paste].
+Still, it’s also easy to do by hand.

 6/ Once ready, film the marzipan and keep it in the fridge.
-It will gain in flavor by letting it rest for a few hours but you can also enjoy it immediately.
+It will gain in flavour by letting it rest for a few hours, but you can also enjoy it immediately.